 M.S.
 Applied Engineering

-Georgia Southern University’s Master of Science in Applied Engineering (MSAE) is designed to give students the hands-on experience they’ll need to be problem-solvers and leaders in consumer, commercial and industrial engineering fields.
+Georgia Southern University’s Master of Science in Applied Engineering (MSAE) is ready to give you the hands-on experience you’ll need to be problem-solvers and leaders in consumer, commercial and industrial engineering fields.

-Our applied engineering program works closely with area industry, helping them solve a wide range of engineering problems, and giving our students a real-world classroom in which to learn their skills.
-In addition, our students regularly join our world-class professors in leading-edge research in our state-of-the-art laboratories.
+Our applied engineering degree program works closely with area industries, helping them solve a wide range of engineering problems, and giving our students a real-world classroom in which to learn their skills.
+In addition, our students regularly conduct cutting-edge research with our world-class professors in our state-of-the-art laboratories.

 Students in our applied engineering program have several study options to choose from:

 To learn more about our study options, visit the MSAE concentrations page.